Lisapple/BF-Compiler-Tutorial-with-LLVM/BrainF**k.md

 We now update our `XXXExpr::CodeGen` method to pass the module and the IR Builder to generate IR code.

-`llvm:Module` contains informations about locals and globals variables, functions, etc.
+`llvm:Module` contains informations about locals and globals variables, functions, etc. We will only use a single module in our parser.

 `llvm::IRBuilder<>` is a template to add instructions to the current module.